rocky-linux/documentation/docs/books/incus_server/03-incusinit.md

 What IPv6 address should be used?
 (CIDR subnet notation, “auto” or “none”) [default=auto]: none
 ```

-If you want to use IPv6 on your Incus containers, you can turn on this option.
-That is up to you.
+You can turn on this option to use IPv6 on your Incus containers.

 ```text
 Would you like the Incus server to be available over the network? (yes/no) [default=no]: yes